dogecv/DogeCV/README.md

 **1.0**:
  - New Cryptobox Detector
- - Youtube Tutorials
+ - YouTube Tutorials
  - Per-Detector Documentation
  - Wiki Start
  - Added `perfectRatio` tuning for Jewels
- - Optimiziation
+ - Optimization
  - Removed Multiple Mat returning

 **0.5**:
  - Fixed rotated preview on protrait mode.
  - Detectors return an array of images.
 You can cycle through them by tapping on the preview screen
 ## Contact
-If you have any suggestions or questions feel free to contact me at:
+If you have any suggestions or questions feel free to contact us at:
 **VictoryForPhil@gmail.com**
 or
-**VictoryForPhil#4759** on Discord
+**VictoryForPhil#4759 or Levi -12897** on Discord

-You can also usually spot me on the FTC Discord.
+You can also usually spot us on the FTC Discord.